-Ridiculous as it sounds, young mothers all over the country are lectured, chastised, given the evil eye, even kicked out of establishments for doing nothing more than feeding her child.
-This type of behavior has given moms the (untrue and unfair) idea that breastfeeding is wrong or shameful, especially in public.
-Listen closely, mamas: there is nothing shameful or gross about feeding your child.
+Ridiculous as it sounds, young mothers all over the country are lectured, chastised, given the evil eye, and even kicked out of establishments for doing nothing more than feeding their children.
+This behavior has given moms the (untrue and unfair) idea that breastfeeding is wrong or shameful, especially in public.
+Listen closely, mamas: feeding your child is nothing shameful or gross.
 You have the RIGHT to feed your baby when and where you see fit.
-Whether you use a cover or let it all hang out, nourishing your baby is top priority.
+Whether you use a cover or let it hang out, nourishing your baby is a top priority.
 Don’t let anyone shame you from doing what you need to do.

-I was lucky because I can remember very few experiences where I felt like someone was disapproving of my nursing in public.
+I was lucky because I can remember very few experiences where I felt someone disapproved of my nursing in public.
 I often would use a cover if my kid would allow it, but usually, I didn’t have one handy, or my child refused to eat with a blanket over his head (I mean, wouldn’t you?), or I was in a hurry.
 Every now and then, I noticed someone staring with a “look” on his face.
-I either ignored the person or gave him my best “I dare you!” look when I saw it.
+When I saw it, I ignored the person or gave him my best “I dare you!” look.
 I was always left alone after that!

 Side effects may include . . .

 If you’ve researched breastfeeding, you’ve probably found articles discussing common ailments that can accompany it, such as mastitis and thrush.
-While awful and painful, both of these conditions are easily treatable and can be prevented (although some mamas have a hard time with recurrent bouts of both).
-One ailment that was a complete mystery to me (and a shock to find out I had it) was a little-known condition called D-MER (Dysphoric Milk Ejection Reflex).
-This is when nursing can cause negative emotions right before milk release and continue for several minutes.
+While awful and painful, both conditions are easily treatable and can be prevented (although some mamas have a hard time with recurrent bouts of both).
+One ailment that was a complete mystery to me (and a shock to find out I had it) was a little-known condition called D-MER (Dysphoric Milk Ejection Reflex).1 This is when nursing can cause negative emotions right before milk release and continue for several minutes.